 When was the last time you asked yourself what a meaningful Jewish life would look like to you?
 Chai Mitzvah is a group learning journey for you to take to answer this question.
 Over the course of nine months, you and your learning group will meet once a month to explore different topics using a curriculum provided by Chai Mitzvah.
 You can then supplement your learning from the “Jewish Bucket List.”
 Chai Mitzvah is a way to reconnect, recharge, re-examine your Jewish life.
 The greater Pittsburgh Jewish community will also host scholars and speakers on select topics for further learning and engagement with other learning groups.
-Contact Rabbi Gorban for more information, to register yourself, or to register your own group of 8-12 people.
+Contact Rabbi Gorban for more information.

 Bereisheet means “in the beginning” and this is the genesis of a new series offered by Cantor Berman for those who want to learn from the ground up.
 We will begin this fall with “Getting More from the Prayers and Music of the High Holidays.”
 For more information, contact Cantor Berman at 412-421-9715, x112.

 At the foundation of Jewish learning is the study of Torah.
 At Temple Sinai, we offer two weekly opportunities to explore the impact of the Torah on our lives.
 The Shabbat morning Torah Study session proceeds word by word from the first word of Genesis to the last word of Deuteronomy.
 The Wednesday Parashah class focuses on a segment of the weekly Torah portion (parashah).